 The Bean Blossom-Patricksburg Water Corporation Wellfield (PWSID #526001) sits along the north bank of the White River on the western edge of the Town of Spencer in Owen County, Indiana.
-Wells #1, #2, and #3 are currently active and completed in the uppermost unconsolidated White River and Tributaries Outwash Aquifer System (Ref.
+Wells #1, #2, #3, and #4 are either currently active or are used on a regular basis and completed in the uppermost unconsolidated White River and Tributaries Outwash Aquifer System (Ref.
 57, p.
 13).
 The primary aquifer system is composed of thick glacial outwash sands and gravels capped by recent alluvial deposits (Ref.
 54, p.
 1).
 The underlying bedrock of the Mississippian Blue River and Sanders Groups consists of mostly limestones containing significant amounts of gypsum, anhydrite, shale, chert, and calcareous sandstone.
 The Blue River and Sanders Groups Aquifer System is not regarded as a major groundwater resource in the county (Ref.
 55, p.
 1).
 The bedrock aquifer was not used for HRS scoring purposes.